Steven-Theuerl/LLMenuApp-using-SQLite/README.md

-# LLMenuApp
+# Restaurant App

-LLMenuApp is a React Native application designed to manage and display a customizable menu system.
-It utilizes SQLite for persistent local data storage, allowing users to interact with and modify menu items seamlessly.
+Restaurant App is a React Native application designed to manage and display a customizable menu system.
+It utilizes SQLite for persistent local data storage, allowing onboarded and signed-in users to interact with and modify menu items seamlessly.

 ---